Catherine22/Algorithm/README.md

 > **Tips**
 > - increaseArray() - In the worst case, It takes O(n) to increase the capacity of a vector by one, but it's space utilization is always 100%. <br>
 > - doubleArray() - If you double the capacity each time, you might get lower space utilization (the lowest is 50%), but it only takes O(1). <br>
-> While you need a bigger array, double the capacity of your array is more efficient.
+> If you need a large array, double the capacity of your array is more efficient.
 In general, it's better.

   - Insert/remove/find a element
   - Shift continued-elements (It's also a high level method to remove continued-elements)